Burushaski: Aspirates

+Vowels

+Below tables show how vowels are written in different parts of the word.

+Sample text

+Below poetry, written in praise of University of Karachi for its role in documentation and preservation of Burushaski language and literature, is presented as a sample text in Burushaski Arabic alphabet, alongside Urdu and English translation of each verse.

 Grammar

 Burushaski is a double-marking language and word order is generally subject–object–verb.

 Nouns in Burushaski are divided into four genders: human masculine, human feminine, countable objects, and uncountable ones (similar to mass nouns).
 The assignment of a noun to a particular gender is largely predictable.
 Some words can belong both to the countable and to the uncountable class, producing differences in meaning.
 For example, when countable, báalt means 'apple' but when uncountable, it means 'apple tree' (Grune 1998).

 Noun morphology consists of the noun stem, a possessive prefix (mandatory for some nouns, and thus an example of inherent possession), and number and case suffixes.
 Distinctions in number are singular, plural, indefinite, and grouped.
 Cases include absolutive, ergative/oblique, genitive, and several locatives; the latter indicate both location and direction and may be compounded.

 Burushaski verbs have three basic stems: past tense, present tense, and consecutive.
 The past stem is the citation form and is also used for imperatives and nominalization; the consecutive stem is similar to a past participle and is used for coordination.
 Agreement on the verb has both nominative and ergative features: transitive verbs and unaccusatives mark both the subject and the object of a clause, while unergatives verbs mark only subject agreement on the verb.
 Altogether, a verb can take up to four prefixes and six suffixes.